irehlove/healthcare_patient_analysis/README.md

 # 🏥 Hospital Patient Data Analytics & Business Intelligence Dashboard

 ## Project Summary
-This project focuses on analyzing hospital patient data to uncover operational, financial, and clinical insights through data cleaning, transformation, SQL analysis, and interactive dashboards.
-The project simulates a real-world healthcare analytics workflow by taking messy raw patient records and converting them into a structured, analysis-ready dataset.
+I built this project to focuses on analyzing hospital patient data to uncover operational, financial, and clinical insights through data cleaning, transformation, SQL analysis, and interactive dashboards.  simulates a real-world healthcare analytics workflow by taking messy raw patient records and converting them into a structured, analysis-ready dataset.

 Using SQL, Excel, and Power BI, the project explores trends such as patient volume, diagnosis distribution, insurance impact, treatment costs, length of stay, and readmission behavior.
-The final outcome includes a cleaned healthcare dataset and a business intelligence dashboard designed to support data-driven healthcare decisions.
+The final outcome includes a cleaned healthcare dataset, an exploratory data analysis on data that I had found to help providers and patients alike, and a business intelligence dashboard designed to improve operational efficiency and patient flow, while also maintaining financial stability and rotating revenue.

 ---